mpursley/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

 implemented, using the dot operator.
 To reference the `draw_game` function from the `game` module, we would need to import the `draw` module and only then call `draw.draw_game()`.

-When the `import draw` directive will run, the Python interpreter will look for a file in the directory which the script was executed from, by the name of the module with a `.py` prefix, so in our case it will try to look for `draw.py`.
-If it will find one, it will import it.
-If not, he will continue to look for built-in modules.
+When the `import draw` directive runs, the Python interpreter will look for a file in the directory which the script was executed from, by the name of the module with a `.py` prefix.
+So, in our case it will try to look for `draw.py`.
+If it finds `draw.py`, it will import it.
+If not, it will continue to look for built-in modules.

 You may have noticed that when importing a module, a `.pyc` file appears, which is a compiled Python file.
 Python compiles files into Python bytecode so that it won't have to parse the files each time modules are loaded.
-If a `.pyc` file exists, it gets loaded instead of the `.py` file, but this process is transparent to the user.
+If a `.pyc` file exists, it gets loaded instead of the `.py` file.
+But, this process is transparent to the user.

 ### Importing module objects to the current namespace